Lists of lists

 Do Ho Suh’s exhibition at the Tate is so titled because traditional Korean buildings known as a hanok can be disassembled and reassembled elsewhere, a process of ‘walking the house’.

 It was wonderful to be immersed in someone expressing different aspects of the home.
 From the physical aspects to the emotional and temporal.
 Seeing them all overlaid together, as they are for people most of the time but which feels rare to see in artworks.
-Homes can often be featured in art but rarely as the main event, often just a backdrop or fleeting glimpse.
-Something that tells us about someone but isn’t often the main focus.
+Homes can often be featured in art but rarely as the main event, more commonly as a backdrop or fleeting glimpse.
+Something that tells us about someone but isn’t usually the main focus of the piece.

 Public/private split